Princess Elisabeth Antarctica

 Logistics and Support

-Antarctic logistics may not be as difficult as they used to, but heading down to Antarctica remains a major logistics challenge.
-Besides the team and the scientists, the various instruments to be installed at the station and the equipment for the crew need to be transported to Antarctica.
+Antarctic logistics may not be as arduous as a century ago, but undertaking scientific research in Antarctica remains a significant logistics challenge.
+Besides the Princess Elisabeth Antarctica team and visiting scientists, research equipment, spare parts, new systems for the station, provisions and fuel all need to be transported to Antarctica.

 Mobile Labs & Accommodation Containers